Being True to Yourself

 I start off by choosing a relatively narrow warp, about 10.5 cm.
 This space of friction does not feel like a broad expanse, but rather like a narrow ridge that I attempting to negotiate.
 I chose my colours of pinks and various red, as if the contrast in colours may indeed provide a feel for the contrast in mine and the others need.
 Yet, as I start looking for wool, I cant help being attracted to various shades of green.
 I seem to be finding such healing the the colour green lately that perhaps I am looking for some peace in this dialogue with myself.

 I chose a rather interesting weave that I have seen in the past, and has always intrigued me.
 One one side of the weave I chose a dark, bottle green, and this may well remain consistent.
-On the other side, a variety of shades of green, perhaps reflecting the multitude of those in my life.
+On the other side, a variety of shades of green, perhaps reflecting the multitude of those people in my life.
 Each colour never rarely a full weft, or line of weave.
-Instead, they meet somewhere on the weave, interweave with the opposite wool and return back to their own sides.
-The wools, acting like me and those I interact with, come together, merge, and always return to ourselves.
+Instead, they meet somewhere on the weave, interweave with the opposite wool once or many times and return back to their own sides.
+The wools, acting like me and those I interact with, come together, merge, and then always return.
 Somewhere in the interaction of the pattern, the dialogue can take place.

 Its always interesting to watch my behaviour as I make a piece.
 While this remains on my working table, I avoid progressing my weaving.
 There is always something else to do.
 Some thing more important, some job I’ve forgotten to do.
 I’m resisting!
 These ideas of who we are, where are boundaries are, how we love, and how much we love, they all swirl around in my mind.
 I feel uncomfortable with all these questions, all this not knowing.
 It is like I am trying to do everything I can make things certain, make things concrete.
 Neatly pack things up and put things away.
 But life just doesn’t seem to work like that.

-As I move back and forward, I begin to wonder a world where I am overwhelmed. these are the days when I feel I am rushing around, having made too many commitments and too many ‘yeses’,just trying to keep everyone happy.
+As I move back and forward, I begin to wonder a world where I am overwhelmed. these are the days when I feel I am rushing around, having made too many commitments and too many ‘yeses’ just trying to keep everyone happy.
 On the right hand side of the weave, the pattern becomes busy, with different shades of green all intermingled together.
-Each thread continues to ‘tug’ on me and I feel as though I (the dark green on the left hand side) is disappearing, taking up less and less of the pattern.
+Each thread continues to ‘tug’ on me and I feel as though I am disappearing, taking up less and less of the pattern.
 This just doesn’t dit right.
 So what do I do…

 I cannot underestimate the role of play in developing our own sense of wellbeing.
 It is through play that we can become imaginative, try out different scenarios.
 We can try something, see if in works.
 And if it doesn’t, we can tailor it or try something else.
 It doesn’t always have to be a battle and a war with our inner selves.